Products

 The accounting journal entries of the insurer should record all necessary detailed information!

-One may translate this assignment requiring the chairman, general manager, chief information officer, chief financial officer, and staff of the actuarial department to submit within a time limit into this true-false test of information system software (referred to as ERP) curriculum:
+As the chairman, general manager, chief information officer, chief financial officer or staff of the actuarial department, you are invited to review as early as possible your existing information system software (referred to as ERP) with a magnifying glass and ask yourself these questions: curriculum:

 Your ERP should conform to the characteristics of OLTP: All transactions related to money in each business module will generate accounting journal entries.
 Those ERPs in which the accounting module is temporarily or even permanently, partially or even completely, disconnected from business modules are far from what we call the ERP.